 - Preheat oven to 400 degrees F.

 - Place a sheet of parchment paper on a cookie sheet.
+Dust the parchment paper with flour.
 Unroll pie dough onto parchment paper.

 - Sprinkle tomato slices with salt & pepper.
 Let sit for 5 minutes.